User roles

 Access permission

-Administration permission allows the user to manage users and global settings.
-Administration permission also requires development permission to be enabled.
+Admin permission allows the user to manage users and global settings.

 Changing permissions